 Showrooms are one stop shops where retailers find new products for their stores.
 Working with a showroom puts the power of an established company behind your brand, and gives you access to wholesale clients that might otherwise be difficult to connect with on your own.

 Working with a showroom is similar to working with a retailer in some ways, but differs in others, so here are some tips on how to find a showroom:

 Create a list of brands you’d like to share a showroom with.
 These aren’t your competitors, but like-minded brands that will appeal to the same customers as your line.
-Use sites like the LA Fashion District, the Garment Industry Development Corporation and Fashion NYC to find showrooms that cover large cities and the entire country.
+Use sites like the LA Fashion District to find showrooms that cover large cities and the entire country.

 Do your research: Some showrooms are open to the public, so you can visit and browse their selection, but others are open by appointment only.
 Every showroom has their own preferred method of contact, so use their website to find the best way to connect.